What is EPICS?

 Butler University EPICS teams have delivered numerous projects to a diverse range of local and global partners since 2001.
 EPICS@BUTLER is housed under the Department of Computer Science and Software Engineering and is open to LAS students.

-Our Academic Structure is Unmatched.
-Each team of 2 to 4 students is comprised of freshmen, sophomores, juniors, and seniors.
-Teams are advised by Butler faculty, staff, and engineers from the local industry.
+Each team of around 2 to 7 students is comprised of undergraduates of all years.
+Teams are advised by Butler faculty, staff, and working professionals from the local industry.
 Students earn academic credits each semester and may register for up to four years.

 Fulfilling Mutual Needs

 Students gain experience and communication skills throughout the EPICS process.
 Our non-profit clients gain student-built systems and software in return.
 Together we all find deep satisfaction in the work that we do to make the world a better place.

 "Community service agencies face a future in which they must take advantage of technology to improve, coordinate, account for, and deliver the services they provide."

 "Undergraduate students face a future in which they will need more than solid expertise in their discipline to succeed."